stockphrase/no-silo/content/courses/workshops/inter-library-loan.md

 simultaneously to see if the book you require is available at another institution.
 If the book is owned by another school and is not checked out at the time, you may request that the item be sent to our library.
 These requests usually arrive in 4 working days or less.
+When they arrive, you will receive an email that it is being held for you at the circulation desk.
+Just tell the person behind the desk that you have a "hold" while giving them your ID.
+They will get the book for you.

+{{< hint note >}}
+[<i class="fas fa-circle"></i>]() These texts have much shorter borrowing periods.
+The book will arrive wrapped with a special sleeve containing information about when the book must be returned to avoid punishing fines.
+{{< /hint >}}

 {{< hint note >}}
 [<i class="fas fa-circle"></i>]() Borrow Direct only works for books.
 If you need a scholarly article, use DartDoc.